cert-manager/istio-csr/deploy/charts/istio-csr/README.md

 Enable the default issuer, this is the issuer used when no runtime configuration is provided.

-When enabled the istio-csr Pod will not be "Ready" until the issuer has been used to issue the istio-csr GRPC certificate.
+When enabled, the istio-csr Pod will not be "Ready" until the issuer has been used to issue the istio-csr GRPC certificate.

-For istio-csr to function either this or runtime configuration must be enabled.
+For istio-csr to function, either this or runtime configuration must be enabled.
 #### **app.certmanager.issuer.name** ~ `string`
 > Default value:
 > ```yaml